 He was married twice, first on 4 December 1917 to Ethel Thompson Kennedy (1895-1928), and second on 1 July 1931 to Kathleen J. Vanstone.
 He had three children.

-He was a charter member of the Manitoba Institute of Agrologists, First President of the Historical Museum Association of St. James-Assiniboia, Citizen of the Year in St. James in 1970, and Honorary Life Member of the St. James Chamber of Commerce.
+He was a charter member of the Manitoba Institute of Agrologists, First President of the Historical Museum Association of St. James-Assiniboia, founding board member of the Manitoba Centennial Corporation (1963), Citizen of the Year in St. James in 1970, and Honorary Life Member of the St. James Chamber of Commerce.
 He won a Golden Boy Award, the Pioneer Historian Award of the Red River Valley Historical Association, a Manitoba Centennial Medal from the Manitoba Historical Society (1970), the Bern Lowe Memorial Award from the Winnipeg Chapter of the Meteorological Society of Canada, and was inducted into the Manitoba Order of the Buffalo Hunt (1981).
 He spearheaded such community projects as the development of the Omand’s Creek Recreation Area, Grant’s Old Mill, and the St. James Assiniboia Museum.
 He also served with much pride and dedication as a member of the Historic Sites and Monuments Board of Canada and the Historic Sites Advisory Board of Manitoba.

 Ed was both interesting and interested, a man who loved life, his country and his family, who took time to help others and to be a true friend.
 His unique story telling talent moved listeners to both laughter and tears.